-Arbitrum DAO's launch has been announced and the $ARB airdrop is live on arbitrum.foundation. $ARB token-holders are now able to delegate the voting power of their tokens to delegates of the Arbitrum DAO1.
+Arbitrum DAO's launch was announced in March of 2023 and the $ARB airdrop took place fron 3/23/23 to 9/24/23. $ARB token-holders are able to delegate the voting power of their tokens to delegates of the Arbitrum DAO1.

 To become a delegate, create a profile on Tally and begin building your delegate platform.
 To make it easy for voters to learn more about you, submit a delegate statement using the template on the Arbitrum DAO governance forum.